Rig09/NHL_AI_Agent/README.md

 ## Repository Setup
 ### Data Fetching
-To clone all of the necessary input data from this project, run the `data_install.sh` shell script (from the root directory).
+To clone all of the necessary input data from this project, run the `data_install.sh` shell script.

 _Bash Terminal Code
 ```
+cd data
 chmod +x data_install.sh
 ./data_install.sh
 ```